Garrafao/WUGs/README.md

 Find further research on WUGs in these papers:

 - Andrey Kutuzov, Samia Touileb, Petter Mæhlum, Tita Enstad, and Alexandra Wittemann.
 2022.
-[NorDiaChange: Diachronic Semantic Change Dataset for Norwegian](NorDiaChange: Diachronic Semantic Change Dataset for Norwegian).
+[NorDiaChange: Diachronic Semantic Change Dataset for Norwegian](https://aclanthology.org/2022.lrec-1.274/).
 In Proceedings of the Thirteenth Language Resources and Evaluation Conference.
-- Anna Aksenova, Ekaterina Gavrishina, Elisey Rykov, and Andrey Kutuzov.
+- Anna Aksenova, Ekaterina Gavrishina, Elisei Rykov, and Andrey Kutuzov.
 2022.
-[Rudsi: graph-based word sense induction dataset for russian](https://arxiv.org/abs/2209.13750).
+[RuDSI: Graph-based Word Sense Induction Dataset for Russian](https://aclanthology.org/2022.textgraphs-1.9/).
+In Proceedings of TextGraphs-16: Graph-based Methods for Natural Language Processing.
 - Frank D. Zamora-Reina, Felipe Bravo-Marquez, Dominik Schlechtweg.
 2022.
 [LSCDiscovery: A shared task on semantic change discovery and detection in Spanish](https://aclanthology.org/2022.lchange-1.16/).
 In Proceedings of the 3rd International Workshop on Computational Approaches to Historical Language Change.
 - Gioia Baldissin, Dominik Schlechtweg, Sabine Schulte im Walde.
 2022.
 [DiaWUG: A Dataset for Diatopic Lexical Semantic Variation in Spanish](https://aclanthology.org/2022.lrec-1.278/).
 In Proceedings of the 13th Language Resources and Evaluation Conference.
 - Dominik Schlechtweg, Enrique Castaneda, Jonas Kuhn, Sabine Schulte im Walde.
 2021.
 [Modeling Sense Structure in Word Usage Graphs with the Weighted Stochastic Block Model](https://aclanthology.org/2021.starsem-1.23/).
 In Proceedings of *SEM 2021: The Tenth Joint Conference on Lexical and Computational Semantics.